Introduction to SEO: How to Drive Traffic and Boost Visibility

 Moz created a helpful metric called Domain Authority (DA).
 This score predicts how likely a website will rank in search engine result pages (SERPs).
 Domain Authority scores range from one to 100, with higher scores corresponding to a greater likelihood of ranking.
 So, if you're trying to rank for 'cat toys' and the number one website for that search has a Domain Authority of 75, you may find it difficult to overtake them if your DA isn't of similar value.

-How to do On-page SEO
+How to Do On-Page SEO

 Now that your keywords are chosen, it's time to start optimizing.
 Here are key elements of on-page optimization: